BinPar/Bi-Repo/docs/lookFeel.md

-# Breafing look and feel
+# Briefing look and feel

 *TODO:* Añadir